RetroAchievements/docs/docs/general/teams/devquest-team.md

 [[toc]]
 ## Membership Condition
-Members must be developer that have completed 8 distinct (no sequels) DevQuests.
+Members must be developers that have completed 8 distinct (no sequels) DevQuests.
 Recruitment is handled by the team itself and the team can decide not to extend invites for any reasons.

 ## DevQuest Team Responsibilities